o2ac/o2ac-ur/catkin_ws/src/aist_modules/aist_depth_filter/README.md

 Multiply a constant value specified by the parameter `~scale` to the input depths.
 This function is intended to be used for transforming the unit of distance or compensating errors in the depth scale of the 3D camera.

-## Available ROS services
+## ROS services

 ### `~/saveBG`

 Save the original depth image with no filteres applied to `~/.ros/.tif`.
 This file is used as the backgroud in processing the subsequent input images.

-### `~/savePly`
+### `~/capture`

-Create a pointcloud from filtered intensity/color, depth and a normal images, then save it to `~/.ros/scene.ply` in PLY format .
-After the save operation competed, its file path as well as the frame id of the camera is published to the topic `~/file_info`.
+First, capture the filtered intensity/color, depth and normal images.
+Then, create a PLY file from them and save it to `~/.ros/scene.ply`.
+Finally, its file path as well as the frame id of the camera is published to the topic `~/file_info`.

 ## ROS parameters